CorndelWithSoftwire/DevOps-Course-Starter/README.md

 * There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.

+//TODO
+how to run tests
+   - run `pytest`
+specify chromedriver path